“Christmas never comes around that I don’t think of the Battle of the Bulge.”

 He even experienced being in the “snow patrol” and American soldiers, being without snow camouflage gear like the Germans, had to do with whatever that were on hand – white bed sheets.
 They sewed hoods and arm pieces on these to hide their green uniforms in the snow.

-Marsh was also assigned in a reconnaissance mission along with three other soldiers which meant they had to sneak behind the German lines by way of a sunken road.
+Marsh was also assigned a reconnaissance mission along with three other soldiers which meant they had to sneak behind the German lines by way of a sunken road.
 As they trudged through the snow that was about thigh-deep, they heard icicles falling over their heads and ducked for cover.

 “The four of us just melted into the snow with our funny snow capes on.
 The Germans were about six feet from us,” Marsh recalled about their escape.